avo-hq/docs.avohq.io/docs/3.0/fields/record_link.md

 :::option `use_resource`

-Because you only give it an Active Record instance, Avo will try to guess which resource it should use to display the title of the record and how to compute it's link.
+Because you only give it an instance of a record, Avo will try to guess which resource it should use to display the title of the record and how to compute it's link.
 With more advanced configurations (when you have [multiple resources for the same model](./../resources.html#use-multiple-resources-for-the-same-model)) that resource might not be the one that you wish for.

 Using the `use_resource` configuration value you can tell Avo which resource it should use.